 An inquest was held the following month, prosecution counsel asked for a verdict of murder to brought against Dalton.
 The Jury, perhaps afraid of crossing the Army, declined.
 In fact, Dalton was put under arrest by the CID, a police counter-insurgency unit largely made up of former IRA men, with an equally grim record, but never charged.
 [16]

-The Intelligence Department was not subtle, but it was effective.
-They had extensive knowledge of how the IRA worked in Dublin, being former IRA men themselves, and other information was, quite simply, battered out of their prisoners.
-On November 4, 1922, they captured Ernie O’Malley, commander of the IRA’s Eastern Division, in a raid on his safe-house on Aylesbury Road.
-In the firefight at the house, O’Malley killed one soldier and wounded another before being badly wounded himself.
-[17]
+The Intelligence Department was not subtle, but, despite complaints that they preferred raiding to intelligence work, it was effective.
+They had extensive knowledge of how the IRA worked in Dublin, being former IRA men themselves, had good contacts and other information was, quite simply, battered out of their prisoners.

 Early on the morning of November 8, 1922, the Republicans made their most determined attack on Wellington Barracks during the Civil War.